jamiehaywood/InfraHackFINAL/README.md

 &nbsp;

 ## Our Solution:
-We mapped a large amount of data from TfL and Network Rail spreadsheets and databases and created an API to aggregate this data and serve it as a publicly accessible endpoint.
+We mapped a large amount of data from TfL and Network Rail spreadsheets and databases and created backend service to aggregate this data and serve it as a publicly accessible API endpoint.
 Alongside this, we explored the use of applied computer vision on real-time CCTV footage to detect when issues on the escalators and lifts occurred, and then display the results on a dashboard.
 We thought this could be particularly useful for customers with reduced mobility, who are reliant on the lifts being operational.
 It could also be useful for the maintainers, to understand which lifts are out of service and have the highest demand at present.

 &nbsp;